haetamoudi/integration-docs/winlog.md

 ### Collecting logs from Winlog

-The `winlog` input package for Elastic, is dedicated to collecting Windows event logs.
-It utilizes Windows APIs to read events from various logs such as Application, Security, and System.
+You can use the `winlog` input package for Elastic to collect Windows event logs.
+It uses Windows APIs to read events from various logs, such as Application, Security, and System.

 To collect logs via Winlog, select **Collect logs via Winlog** and configure the following parameter: